dergigi/dergigi.github.io/contact.md

 I don't know how you ended up here.
 Maybe you have read some of the [things I wrote][medium].
 Maybe you have seen some of my [photography] and googled the watermark.
-Maybe we know each other from meatspace, and you decided to check up on me in cyberspace.
+Maybe we know each other from meatspace and you decided to check up on me in cyberspace.
 It's hard to tell, really.

 So, what about me?
 I am interested in all kinds of things, but what I'm most